soaringfirefly/soaringfirefly.github.io/README.md

 ## 🎯 Aim
 - Post creative content
 - Add more vibrant star animations
-- Try linking hidden “portals” on the moon to secret pages
+- Try linking hidden “portals” on the moon to secret pages  (LOL)

 ---